About / Contact

 =-= =-= =-=

 Mark Ellinwood grew up with a fascination of the weather, which originated from watching thunderstorms on the porch with his father in their Upstate New York home.
 While still in high school, Mark took up weather photography with the aspiration of one day becoming a storm chaser and researcher.
 Once in college, he discovered the unique and challenging world of weather forecasting and chose to pursue that as a career.
 After earning his B.S. in Atmospheric Science from SUNY Albany in May 2009, Mark went on to do one semester of graduate school at NC State before getting a job as an Operational Meteorologist with MDA/EarthSat in February 2010.
-In his spare time, Mark goes storm chasing throughout the Mid-Atlantic whenever the chance for tornadoes arrives.
+Mark is currently an Operational Meteorologist at Earth Networks (WeatherBug), which he joined in June 2014.

 =-= =-= =-=